redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/04/README.md

 )
 ```

-The mechanics of the actual calculation are not particularly important; however, a significant difference between this function and the others we've written so far is that this ones works with both `f64` floating point values and `i32` integer values.
+The mechanics of the actual calculation are not particularly important; however, there is an important difference between this function and the others we've written so far; that is, this one works with both `f64` floating point values and `i32` integer values.

-This means we must be careful how each value is used, because any particular instruction cannot use arguments of mixed datatype.
+The point to understand here is that we must now be careful how we use each of the local variables, because any particular instruction cannot use arguments of mixed datatype.